mercadopago/devsite-docs/guides/checkout-api-v2/installments-without-card.en.md

 ```
 ]]]

-### Suggestions for use and best practices

-To offer the best experience to your customers using Mercado Crédito, we suggest:

-* Use capital letters in the initials of the brand: Mercado Pago
-* Keep the Mercado Pago logo
-* Maintain the value proposition of installments without a card
-* Maintain alignment and spaces of button elements

-To better explain to your customers how Mercado Crédito works, share the following steps with them.
+Done!
+After completing the steps described above, the payment button will be displayed on the screen and you will have finished the integration.
+Follow the steps below to explain to your customers how Mercado Crédito works.

 1. [Create an account](https://www.mercadopago[FAKER][URL][DOMAIN]/hub/registration/landing) or sign in to Mercado Pago.
 If you use **Mercado Livre**, you already have this account!
 2. Select **Mercado Crédito** and choose how many times you want to pay
-3. Ready!
-Pay the installments every month as you prefer, in the **Mercado Pago app**.
+3. Pay the installments every month as you prefer, in the **Mercado Pago app**.